junxit/us-congress-bills-110/metadata.md

 - 2008-09-11 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Lieberman with amendments.
 With written report No. 110-456.
 - 2008-09-11 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Lieberman with amendments.
 With written report No. 110-456.
 - 2008-09-11 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 954.
+- 2008-10-01 — Amendment SA 5689 agreed to in Senate by Unanimous Consent.
+- 2008-10-01 — Amendment SA 5689 proposed by Senator Durbin for Senator Collins. (consideration: CR S10392; text: CR S10392) To strike the provision relating to election of coverage by employees, and for other purposes.
+- 2008-10-01 — Measure laid before Senate by unanimous consent. (consideration: CR S10390-10394; text of measure as reported in Senate: CR S10390-10392)
+- 2008-10-01 — Passed Senate with amendments by Unanimous Consent. (text: CR S10392-10394)
+- 2008-10-01 — Passed/agreed to in Senate: Passed Senate with amendments by Unanimous Consent.(text: CR S10392-10394)
+- 2008-10-01 — Senate amendment agreed to: Amendment SA 5689 agreed to in Senate by Unanimous Consent.
+- 2008-10-01 — Senate amendment proposed (on the floor): Amendment SA 5689 proposed by Senator Durbin for Senator Collins.(consideration: CR S10392; text: CR S10392)
+- 2008-10-01 — Senate amendment submitted
+- 2008-10-01 — The committee amendments were agreed to by Unanimous Consent.
+- 2008-10-02 — Message on Senate action sent to the House.
+- 2008-10-02 — Received in the House.
+- 2008-10-02 — Referred to the Committee on Oversight and Government Reform, and in addition to the Committee on Veterans' Affairs, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2008-10-02 — Referred to the Committee on Oversight and Government Reform, and in addition to the Committee on Veterans' Affairs, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2008-10-02 — Referred to the Committee on Oversight and Government Reform, and in addition to the Committee on Veterans' Affairs, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.